Table of Contents

 Python programs are written in plain text so you will also need a text editor to write them.

-For Windows, Mac and Linux the best choice (if you don’t have a personal preference already) is VisualStudio Code which is freely available.
+For Windows, Mac and Linux one of the best choices (if you don’t have a personal preference already) is VisualStudio Code which is freely available.

 On the Raspberry Pi, raspberrypi.org recommend Thonny which should already be installed.